-QUALIFICATIONS AND OTHER REQUIREMENTS A tertiary qualification (minimum Bachelor level) in Social Work, Psychology, Welfare or a related discipline.
-A comprehensive understanding of the Integrated Family Violence Service System.
-Staff must hold a valid WWCC, current drivers licence at all times and undergo a Criminal Records Check prior to employment.
+QUALIFICATIONS AND OTHER REQUIREMENTS

+- A minimum Bachelor level qualification in Social Work, Psychology, Welfare, or a related discipline or a relevant Diploma level qualification with extensive experience. - A comprehensive understanding of the Integrated Family Violence Service System. - Staff must hold a valid WWCC, current drivers licence at all times and undergo a Criminal Records Check prior to employment.
 Subsequently, staff must report any criminal charges or court appearances.
-Capacity to be flexible as part of a rostered triage and response team.
-An understanding of the Child, Youth and Families Act 2007 and the Family Violence Protection Act 2008.